openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs/student_event_types.rst

 ``edx.certificate.evidence_visited``
 ======================================

-When a learner shares her certificates on social network sites such as LinkedIn, and the link back to the certificate is followed by some visitor to that social network site, the server emits an ``edx.certificate.evidence_visited`` event.
+When a learner shares their certificates on social network sites such as LinkedIn, and the link back to the certificate is followed by some visitor to that social network site, the server emits an ``edx.certificate.evidence_visited`` event.